 Being lied to hurts, and no amount of sorrys can take the lie back.
 Once your partner lies to you, it seems as though a whole mountain of doubts comes crashing down on you.

 But that’s, unfortunately, not all.
 Dishonesty can erode a relationship in many ways.
-Not only do you feel miserable, but, once some time passes, you will inevitably start thinking about all the other things that dishonesty brings into the relationship.
+Not only do you feel miserable, but, once some time passes, you will inevitably start thinking about all the other things that the betrayal has affected.

 - Lying hurts – It doesn’t have to mean that the partner’s intention was to hurt you by telling a lie.
 Nevertheless, they did, because to find out that you’ve been lied to is never easy, and it nearly always causes emotional pain.